The World at Large Lyrics

 They both seem to make me feel a little less insane

-I still haven't gotten anywhere that I want
+I still haven't got anywhere that I want

 Did I want love?
 Did I need to know?

-Why does it always feel like I'm caught in an undertow?
+Why does it always it always feel like I'm caught in an undertow?

 The moths beat themselves to death against the lights